 One gauge indicating this about the stars seen with the naked eye, is the logarithmic system of star brightness.
 I’ve put together a chart of magnitudes to help with the likely candidates and you’ll see that Vega has a magnitude of +0.03, requiring a telescope to detect during the day.
 Another way to validate is to check the object’s celestial coordinates for your observation point and date and time.

-Why can’t we see stars in the daytime?
-You can’t see stars in the daytime with the naked eye because the light emitted by the Sun is very bright and scatters in our atmosphere, creating a sea of blue, and the brightness of the stars is lost in this blueness.
-There are some you can see using a telescope with filters.
+The Sun’s light is very bright and scatters in our atmosphere, creating a sea of blue in the sky, and the brightness of the stars is lost in this blueness.

 Can you see stars during the day with a telescope?